 “We sail together or we sink apart.
 It’s that simple.
 Those are words, but we have to start acting that way.
 If you’re not prepared to act that way and be sincere and committed to one cause to the betterment of the industry, then, frankly, my view is that you’re not welcome… Everyone has to be prepared to be a part of something bigger and to come with an open mind and be willing to compromise, share and work together,” Mitchell said.
 “I say to them, ‘Get involved’, but come with the right attitude, because if you’re coming to be disruptive and distracting and divisive, my view is that you’re not welcome if that’s your attitude.
 But if you’re coming to help and support and work together, then ‘Welcome.’”

 Similarly, some — particularly Fort Erie and Ajax Downs — have been critical of giving their long-term adversary, the Woodbine Entertainment Group (WEG), the power to coordinate racing for all.
-But Mitchell stressed both the OR and Standardbred Alliance boards were unanimous in the decision that WEG be in charge of coordinating the racing product for the province.
+But Mitchell stressed both the Ontario Racing and Standardbred Alliance boards were unanimous in the decision that WEG be in charge of coordinating the racing product for the province.